pivotal/blog/content/post/goroutines-and-namespaces-part-1.md

 What does that even mean???

 Have you heard of these fancy "container" things, but are curious how they actually work?
 Perhaps you're a Go programmer who wants to better understand the concurrency features in your language runtime?

-Or maybe you just want to hear a story about a super gnarly bug, one where your server randomly decides it can't reach the network, for no apparent reason?
+Or maybe you just want to hear a story about a [super gnarly bug](https://github.com/containernetworking/cni/issues/262) that keeps popping up in the open source container ecosystem — most recently on the [CNI project](https://github.com/containernetworking/cni) — where a server spontaneously loses network connectivity, for no apparent reason?

 In this 3-part series, we'll cover it all: